 Target Completion Year: 2021

-Addressing recommendations from our newly released 2020 IB Evaluation report, the department will continue to refine how IB principles merge into the design, delivery, and assessment framework within the division’s five authorized IB schools.
+Addressing recommendations from our newly released 2020 IB Evaluation report, HCPS will continue to refine how IB principles merge into the design, delivery and assessment framework within the division’s five authorized IB schools.

-Fidelity across our programs within curricular experiences will move HCPS IB programs to the “Next Level” with a more systematic review and feedback cycle of support for the staff.
-Pulling teams together to level set and establish expectations moving forward, along with application of the recommendations from our 2020 Evaluation, will result in targeted professional learning opportunities throughout the summer and fall of 2021.
+Fidelity across our programs within curricular experiences will move HCPS IB programs to the next level with a more systematic review and feedback cycle of support for the staff.
+Pulling teams together to establish expectations, along with application of the recommendations from our 2020 Evaluation, will result in targeted professional learning opportunities.

 As recommended in the IB evaluation, relevant and ongoing professional development is a key to implementing IB programs successfully.
-In an effort to further move IB principles into practice, developing an IB-infused annual PD plan for each school is the first immediate action.
-The alignment of professional learning plans amongst all HCPS IB schools will ensure a consistent approach to supporting core IB elements.
+In an effort to further move IB principles into practice, developing an IB-infused annual professional development plan for each school is the first immediate action.
+The alignment of professional learning plans among all HCPS IB schools will ensure a consistent approach to supporting core IB elements.

-Secondly, the IB team will focus on the fidelity within curriculum unit design, incorporation of skills students need in order to learn the content, opportunities for service, and action beyond the classroom.
-Support for the development and review of IB units with targeted feedback will strengthen the partnerships across the district.
-Doing so will not only strengthen the IB programs’ progress but will also build up the district’s community of IB educators.
+Secondly, the IB team will focus on the fidelity within curriculum unit design, incorporation of skills students need in order to learn the content, opportunities for service and action beyond the classroom.
+Support for the development and review of IB units with targeted feedback will strengthen the partnerships across the school division.
+Doing so will not only strengthen the IB programs’ progress but will also build up the division’s community of IB educators.

-Each action taken in the growth of the IB Programs must be done with an intentional focus on providing rigorous opportunities for the greatest amount of students.
+Each action taken in the growth of the IB programs must be done with a focus on providing rigorous opportunities for the greatest amount of students.
 These can be accomplished through a variety of actions.
-Henrico High School will complete the journey for full authorization as a Career-related Program prior to the start of the 2021-2022 school year.
-Tucker High School will maximize the brand new learning facility through the utilization of new learning spaces to foster collaboration across programs and content areas.
-In addition, HCPS will address the number of seats available to ensure a balance of opportunities for students feeding into the Fairfield, Moody, and Tuckahoe Middle Schools’ IB programs.
+Henrico High School will complete the journey for full authorization as a Career-related Program by the start of the 2021-22 school year.
+J.R.
+Tucker High School will maximize its new learning facility through the use of new learning spaces to foster collaboration across programs and content areas.
+In addition, HCPS will address the number of seats available to ensure a balance of opportunities for students feeding into the Fairfield, Moody and Tuckahoe middle schools’ IB programs.

-In support of the fourth and final recommendation, we look to complete the full IB journey by supporting our three middle years programs at Fairfield, Tuckahoe, and Moody in a move to a whole school program.
+In support of the fourth and final recommendation, we look to complete the full IB journey by supporting our three middle years programs at Fairfield, Tuckahoe and Moody middle schools in a move to a whole-school program.
 By broadening access to all students attending these zoned schools, we would be leveraging the current authorized program status to give additional rigorous opportunities to more students.

 MYP Timeline to Destination 2025

-- Our plan includes the first onboarding class to be in 2022-23 when we welcome the 6th grade class.
-In each subsequent year, we would bring on the next class until we get to 2024-2025 when all of our IB Middle School students would have the opportunity for full IB status.
+- Our plan includes the first onboarding class to be in 2022-23 when we welcome the sixth grade class.
+In each subsequent year, we would bring on the next class until we get to 2024-25 when all IB middle school students would have the opportunity for full IB status.

-- Onboard new group of sixth grade at all three middle schools.
+- Onboard new group of sixth graders at all three middle schools.